brayfe/lpn/Introduction.md

 ### 1. Content Building
 Let's start with the actual use of Layout Per Node: how a content builder would use it, and how it integrates into Drupal's content editing conventions.

-We start with a standard Drupal article node, consisting of body field, image field, and tags field.
+We start with a standard Drupal "article" node, consisting of `body` field, `image` field, `tags` field, and `comments` field.
 Integrated with the `View`, `Edit` and `Delete` tabs is a new `Layout` tab.
 Clicking on this tab enables the field_layout region overlay, which defaults to the single content region.

 The `Switch Layouts` tab now becomes visible; this provides an interface for switching between any of the allowed layouts for the given node type.
 These layouts are not provided by this module, but are part of the core Layout Discovery system, which allows modules to register their own layouts.

-Let's first switch to one of the Drupal-provided two column layouts.
+Let's first switch to one of the Drupal-provided two-column layouts.

 Next, we will place content in the newly visible layout regions using any of the `Add content` buttons at the base of each region.
-The `Add Content` overlay provides a listing of both our node-specific content, namely, the body, image, tags, and comments fields, as well as content which is not associated with a specific node: Drupal blocks -- which are subdivided into all custom block types and Views blocks.
+The `Add Content` overlay provides a listing of both our node-specific content, namely, the body, image, tags, and comments fields, as well as content which is not associated with a specific node, that is, Drupal blocks -- which are separated into custom block types and Views blocks.

 The `Add content` overlay provides rendered previews of each available element to better disambiguate content.